 For the first time, many churches were forced to close their doors for the safety of their people.
 Others were forced to use online giving for the first time in order to remain solvent.
 Still others had to shut their doors for good because they did not have the money to remain open.

-And yet, as states begin to reopen, pastors will have to make many similar decisions for the first time as we all think through returning to church after COVID 19:
+And yet, as states begin to reopen, pastors will have to make many similar decisions for the first time as we all think through reopening church after COVID-19:

 Today, we are going to answer all of those questions.

 Just as God guided you safely through the narrow caverns of COVID’s threat, he will guide you out into the safe harbor of a new normal.